DoDMERB Disqualification Codes

 How many DoDMERB disqualification codes are there?

 There are 593 active DoDMERB disqualification codes spanning 21 medical categories including vision, mental health, musculoskeletal, cardiovascular, respiratory, neurological, and more.
-This tool lets you search and filter all of them.
+This tool maps each code to the official DoDI 6130.03 regulation text so you can see the exact medical standard.

 Can I get a waiver for a DoDMERB disqualification?